cchristinezhou/transposeX/README.md

 - I want the app to detect and show the original key so I can confirm the starting point.
 - I want the app to warn me if the uploaded sheet music is unreadable or unclear.
 - I want to zoom in and out on my sheet music for better readability.
-- I want to save my transposed sheet music in multiple formats (PDF, XML, and JPEG).
+- I want to save my transposed sheet music in a format that's portable (XML).
 - I want a simple and easy-to-use interface, so I don’t get confused while using the app.
 - I want the app to function properly on my phone or tablet so I can use it anywhere.
 - I want the app to be fast and responsive, so I don’t have to wait too long for my music to be transposed.